kieranelby/dapp-test-runner/README.md

 Planned but not yet implemented features/fixes include:

+- consider renaming helper.txn to something else (split up?);
+- better error handling;
-- better error handling and write 'troubleshooting' docs;
+- write 'troubleshooting' docs;
+- allow assertions about contract events / logs generated;
-- supporting solidity compiling via web3 and better solc path detection;
+- support solidity compiling via web3 and better solc path detection;
-- run setup and cleanup functions;
+- invoke runner setup and cleanup functions;
+- measure code coverage (using VM traces when they land in geth);
 - record assertions made and show in report;
-- measuring time tests take to run (and run + test timeouts);
+- measure time tests take to run (and run / test timeouts);
-- measuring code coverage (using VM traces);
-- running from browser as well as node.js;
+- support running from browser as well as node.js;
+- support running from browser and making use of browser to show more detail about txns;
+- (possibly) support running from browser against hosted testnet back-end;
-- err, actually writing detailed API documentation;
+- detailed API documentation;
-- helping test javascript contract interface code that uses callbacks;
+- help test javascript contract interface code that uses callbacks;
-- helping test contract "logs" (aka solidity "events");
-- (possibly) offering a hosted CI solution (a tiny bit like https://travis-ci.org/).